jynina/CI3-Resume-Portfolio-Website/README.md

 # 🧾 Resume Website with CMS

-This is a personal resume website built with **CodeIgniter 3** featuring a secure **admin dashboard**, dynamic content management system, and responsive front-end.
+This is a personal resume website built with **CodeIgniter 3** featuring an **admin dashboard**, dynamic content management system, and responsive front-end.
 You can update your information (about, skills, education, experience, and projects) without touching the code.
 It also features file/image uploads and login-based admin access.

 ---